10 Reasons Why Backpackers Love Uluru Tours

 This huge red rock rising out of the barren landscape makes for amazing pictures and the changing colours of the earth mean amazing shots from dawn to dusk.
 It’s difficult to take a bad picture of Uluru, which also helps.

-You’ll meet new friends
+You’ll meet new life long friends

 As Uluru is such a major draw for tour groups, it’s easy to find new mates while staying in the camps around the site.